TRIGGER WARNING. THIS ARTICLE CONTAINS TEXT AND IMAGES THAT MAY BE HARMFUL TO SURVIVORS.

 My story is much simpler than most.
 Julian and I weren’t married.
 We don’t have children together.
 I have a home that no one can ever take from me.
 I have a car of my own.
 I have an income.
 Imagine if I did not?
 Stop reading this for one minute an insert into my story — those texts and phone calls — a woman who does not have my resources.
 Ask yourself: why does she stay?

 The entire relationship was built on lies — a fictitious life that Julian Williams created for himself.
 If a NPD sufferer doesn’t have the life he/she feels he/she should have, they’ll invent one, or aspects of one.
 I believe Julian Williams invented a whole imaginary life to present to me.
-He lied about his age (he’s much younger than he told me), numerous horrific diseases and deaths in his family (some true, but mostly lies), his education (he never graduated from college), he lied about where he grew up, and he said he has cancer (we have no evidence of this).
+He lied about his age (he’s much younger than he told me), numerous horrific diseases and deaths in his family, his education (he never graduated from college, much less Howard University as he claimed), he lied about where he grew up, and he said he has cancer (we have no evidence of this).
 Meaningless lies.

 He invented brothers and friends that he doesn’t have.
 He created social media accounts for these people and used the accounts to have his “friends” and “family” beg me to stay with “their poor Julian who will kill himself if you leave.”
-He used these fake people to manipulate me and control me.
+My BFF Delano (Chris) Williams, Julian’s “brother” who counseled me and tried to help me?
+There is no Delano.
+Delano is a made-up person.
+Delano was Julian in disguise, using a manipulative game to control me and try to keep me in the relationship.
 He subsequently killed them off when he didn’t need the personas anymore.
-One death after another of these fake people, and even the children of these fake people.
+One death after another of these fake people, and even the children of these fake people, some of whom “died” in the time I was with Julian.
 They served the dual purpose of being used for manipulation, then dying and being used for sympathy.

 Julian Williams invented dead babies, miscarriages, and still-born births for his fictitious siblings.
 One of his fake brothers was in the military and did fake prison time for committing a war crime and murdering a fake innocent family in Iraq.
 It’s sick.
 Terrifyingly sick.
 The elaborate details are mind-boggling and it’s impossible to try to sort out or wrap one’s mind around it.